Lore Drops: How to Keep Readers Hooked with One Simple Weekly Drop

 Week 8: A Pivotal Early Plot Point

-With Art: Share a dramatic moment—a sketched scene, an object from the event, or an abstract visual that captures the tension.
+Pick one character, and share their inciting incident from their point of view.
+Share a dramatic moment such as a scene, an object, or an abstract visual that captures the tension.

 “Everything was normal until [character] discovered [plot reveal].
 That was the moment they realized [stakes/consequence].
 From that point on, nothing would ever be the same.”